SK53/indicia-docs/site-building/moving-data-around/indicia2recorder.rst

   ``Indicia2Recorder\indiciaConnection.txt``.
 Now restart the addin and it will guide you through creating the file again.

+Configuring known people
+^^^^^^^^^^^^^^^^^^^^^^^^

+During the import process, where a record can be attributed to a definite person (i.e. there is a link to a record in the people table), then the person's ID will be used to create a unique local ID in your Recorder 6 database.
+However, in the circumstance that the person already exists in the Recorder 6 database, the addin cannot associate the records with the correct Recorder 6 NAME_KEY because a match on name alone is not guaranteed to be unique.
+There is also the circumstance where a name has been filled in against a record in free text, either in the Recorder or Determiner field.

+So, to allow these names to be easily resolved to known people in your Recorder 6 database you can create a file called ``knownPeople.txt`` in your configuration file folder.
+In this file put details of a person on each line, in the format ``surname,firstname=NAME_KEY``.
+You can enter several permutations of a name on separate lines if required, e.g. to match the first name Dave and David to the same person.
+Note that where you are aware of 2 active recorders with a possible name clash, you cannot use this technique so may be best post-processing the data in Recorder 6 to resolve any issues.

 Configuring the import of custom attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^